jwodder/kbits-theme/README.rst

 Features
 ========

-- Article metadata (posted date, last modified date, authors, category, tags) is displayed in a nice table underneath the article title
+- Article metadata (posted date, last modified date, authors, category, tags, translations, and any custom fields you specify) is displayed in a nice table underneath the article title

 - Links to articles' source on GitHub can optionally be added to metadata listings

+..
    - You can add arbitrary lists of links to the navigation pane, not just "Links" and "Social"

 - There is CSS support for the Docutils/reStructuredText table classes "booktabs" and "borderless" as well as for centered and right-aligned tables